Dreads with Beads Guide + 7 Best Hairstyles

 Dreads with Shell Beads and Threads

-If there is one tip I can give you, it’s to not be afraid to go gaga when mixing and matching hair accessories.
+One tip I can give you is not to be afraid to go gaga when mixing and matching hair accessories.

 Dreads with Metal Beads